quincy/configo/README.md

 Simple configuration files _AND_ command line parsing for Go.

 The same API provided by the flag package, extended for use with configuration files.
 Use a single function to setup a command line flag and configuration file option simultaneously.
+Create default configuration files automatically.

 Get the source